zcanter/aframe-scatterplot/README.md

 ### Introduction

-An all purpose data visualization componenet for the [AFrame](https://aframe.io/) WebVR Framework.
+An all purpose data visualization component for the [AFrame](https://aframe.io/) WebVR Framework.

 Check out the example application: